Founder/Director & Community Philosopher

 Community Philosopher & Youth Programs Advisor

-Mitchell Conway is a Community Philosopher & Youth Programs Advisor at Merlin CCC, a branch facilitator/educator at Cottonwood ALC, and serves on the education committee for The Philosophy Learning and Teaching Organization.
+Mitchell Conway is a Community Philosopher & Youth Programs Advisor at Merlin CCC, an adjunct philosophy instructor at Carroll College, and a branch facilitator/educator at Cottonwood ALC.
+He also serves on the Academic Advisory Board & Questions? journal committee for The Philosophy Learning and Teaching Organization.

 A student of philosophy, a theater maker, and a teacher who cares ardently about empowering young learners, his work has often been an interweaving of education, story, and inquiry.
 At the BIRD Theatre in Tottori, Japan, among other productions, he collaborated with Korean group TUIDA to create The Poetry Class about the colonial period and Pacific war; he also directed students at Kei Ai High School in Romeo & Juliet.
 Using applied theater, he performed with Village Playback Theatre creating improvisations from audience members’ personal stories, and for a three-month residency he taught embodied methods of community dialogue through the Colombo Americano in Medellin, Colombia.
 He has also taught theater to elementary school students at 82nd St. Academics and middle school students at Summer Institute for the Gifted.